rushikeshpol15/Test/README.md

 http://localhost:3000/

 - so all the api's handled with this api Endpoints
--It is recommended that run the json server for db.json file available in src folder on 3000 port for seamless Api requests
+-It is recommended that run the json server for db.json file available in src folder on 3000 port for seamless Api requests otherwise api don't work

 the structure of json file is -